arwells-research/satz-lifetime-diagnostics/README.md

 - frozen-coefficient validation
 - channel-aware diagnostics

-Structure-specific modeling belongs to **Phase II and beyond**, layered on top of this verified base.
+Structure-specific effects are handled in **Phase II as residual classification only**.
+Any attempt to produce adjusted or conditioned lifetime predictions would constitute a separate, future phase and is **explicitly out of scope here**.